Daniel-Wu/Daniel-Wu.github.io/_projects/EnergyOversupply.md

 resource access conditions.
 We found that resource oversupply significantly expedites clonal expansion and metastasis.

-This research was published in 2019 in *Evolutionary Medicine and Public Health*.
+This research was published in 2019 in *Evolutionary Medicine and Public Health*, and can be found [here.](https://academic.oup.com/emph/article/2019/1/9/5298315)

 Here's a poster we presented on the work.
 <object data="/assets/posters/NIH_Poster.pdf" width="1000" height="1000" type='application/pdf'/>